Use a QR Code reader on a mobile device to add this person as a contact:Close

 Oluwatoyin's PhD research is in the area of service oriented architecture and business process management.

 Service Oriented Architecture (SOA) is business process management’s enabling infrastructure.
 SOA does indeed turn our IT systems into foundational building blocks, but a service is too small a unit for building intra-organization Business Process Management (BPM) systems.
 Service-oriented BPM applications between organizations and more flexible BPM applications are less explored.
 A key issue of service-oriented BPM is how to weave pre-existing Web services together into useful new business applications.

 The research has the ultimate goal of automating a service oriented business process.
 The research will seek to provide answer to the question of semantic specifications for annotating business process management systems and these specifications will facilitate the verification of the executability of the process model.

 The research will further look into: Business Process Modelling techniques Petri Nets, Event-driven Process Chains, Yet Another Workflow Language (YAWL), Business Process Modelling Notation (BPMN) Business Process Execution Language (BPEL) Semantically annotated business process management systems in industry

 - Fakorede, O., Davies, P. and Newell, D., 2019.
 Using business process modelling to improve student recruitment in UK higher education.
-Lecture Notes in Business Information Processing, 339, 124-135.
+Springer Nature, 124-135.